-The announcement trailer doesn’t give too much away besides confirming the game will be coming to both Series X and PC.
+The announcement trailer doesn’t give away too much besides confirming the game will be coming to both Series X and PC.
 There’s an emphasis on rituals being performed, traveling across stunning landscapes, and an encounter with a massive creature.
 The game will take advantage of the Series X’s more powerful hardware and should pair nicely with Ninja Theory’s impressive facial rendering technology.

-We first caught wind of Rare’s next project back at X019 where a cinematic trailer introduced us to Everwild.
-The game is still early into development so there’s not much information at the moment.
+We first caught wind of Rare’s next project back at X019, where a cinematic trailer introduced us to Everwild.
+The game is still early into development, so there’s not much information at the moment.
 However, current speculation indicates it will be a cross-gen exclusive and launch on both Series X and Xbox One.

 The trailer depicts a vibrant ecosystem brimming with flora and fauna.
-Additionally, this world appears to also be occupied by humans who share a deep connection with the creatures of Everwild.
+Additionally, this world appears also to be occupied by humans who share a deep connection with the creatures of Everwild.
 Considering this is a Rare developed game, we have high hopes it’ll deliver the distinct charm the studio is known for.